Dixie 105.7

 The Boot

-Some of country music's biggest names are set to take the stage at the 2017 Houston Livestock Show and Rodeo in March.
-Continue reading…

-POLL: Who Should Win Best Bluegrass Album at the 2017 Grammy Awards?

-A readers' poll to determine who should win Best Bluegrass Album at the 2017 Grammy Awards.
+A readers' poll to determine The Boot's February 2017 Album of the Month.
 Continue reading…

 Dixie Album Club